Nik-Bz-22/CodeReviewAI/README.md

     cd CodeReviewAI
 ```

+### .ENV
+**Create .env file in the root of the project using the .env.example template.**

 ## Important Notice!

-Since the Gemini API is restricted in certain regions (see the list of available countries [here](https://ai.google.dev/gemini-api/docs/available-regions)), you need to enable a VPN before running the application to ensure it works correctly.
+**Since the Gemini API is restricted in certain regions (see the list of available countries [here](https://ai.google.dev/gemini-api/docs/available-regions)), you need to enable a VPN before running the application to ensure it works correctly.**

 ### Start with Docker
 ```bash